hossein1387/BluetoothTerminal/README.md

-# BluetoothTerminal
+# Bluetooth Sensor Terminal
-You can monitor sensor data through  Bluetooth socket.
+Using this android app, you can monitor sensor data from your android device!
+Also, it is possible to store the data in your DropBox account.

 ![](https://dl.dropboxusercontent.com/s/h2zjvyhys9eqdzq/0.png?)